Carlo Giacomini: Career

 At the beginning of his scientific career, he conducted clinical trials with the physiologist Angelo Mosso that led to the first recording of human brain pulsations.
-His early research includes studies on nerve abnormalities of the hand and the venous circulation of the lower limbs and blood of the upper limbs.
+His early research includes studies on nerve abnormalities of the hand and the venous circulation of the lower limbs and the blood of the upper limbs.
 The so-called vertebrae Giacomini (from the fifth to the eighth thoracic vertebra) are a dorsal limit of the heart.
-Since 1882, followed an in-depth study of brain morphology: describing the limbic lobe, a part of the hippocampal gyrus door today the name of band of Giacomini; deduced a complete work on the cerebral convolutions (1882).
+Since 1882, followed an in-depth study of brain morphology: describing the limbic lobe, a part of the hippocampal gyrus door today known as the name of band of Giacomini; deduced a complete work on the cerebral convolutions (1882).

 He conducted anthropological studies correlating the various convolutions of the brain to different races, demonstrating the great variety of brains.
 This research contrasted the beliefs of the anthropologist-criminologist Cesare Lombroso, who hypothesized that criminal activity is associated with atavistic morphology in the brain.
-He published a book his studies of the brains of three patients with microencephaly in 1885.
+He published a book on his studies of the brains of three patients with microencephaly in 1885.
 In 1886, he first described an abnormality of the cranio-vertebral, called Os Odontoideum, and realized that this anomaly could alter the motility of the passage cranio-spinal, anticipating the concept of spinal instability.
-In 1871 he was elected member of the Royal Academy of Medicine.
-In 1876, he became the director of the Cabinet of Museum of Human Anatomy Luigi Rolando of Turin and in 1887 he became member of the Academy of Sciences of the same city.
+In 1871, he was elected a member of the Royal Academy of Medicine.
+In 1876, he became the director of the Cabinet of Museum of Human Anatomy Luigi Rolando of Turin and in 1887, he became a member of the Academy of Sciences of the same city.

 Post-mortem

-Giacomini wrote in his will that he wanted his skeleton and brain to be preserved after his death.
+Giacomini died on 5 July 1898 in Turin.
+He wrote in his will that he wanted his skeleton and brain to be preserved after his death.
 He died of a stroke at the age of 58 and the preservation was performed two days after his death.
 His skeleton was exhibited along with his brain at the Museum of Human Anatomy Luigi Rolando of Torino.
 The brain at the feet of the skeleton was prepared with a conservative technique he had developed, which used a combination of chloride of zinc, alcohol, and glycerine.
 Giacomini presented his technique to the Royal Academy of Medicine of Turin on 7 June 1879.
 Sperino, who preserved his brain, found that his brain had a band of Giacomini.